 Experience the best of Irish Rural life for free, only a few minutes outside Kildare town!

-Kildare Farm Foods offers visitors a family-friendly open farm experience, where you will see a wide variety of farm animals in a natural and relaxed setting without charging a penny.
+Kildare Farm Foods Open Farm & Shop offers visitors a family-friendly open farm experience, where you will see a wide variety of farm animals in a natural and relaxed setting without charging a penny.

-Visitors will enjoy a quiet countryside atmosphere, and can make the very most of their visit by feeding our farm animals or enjoying a tasty treat in the Farm Café.
+Visitors will enjoy a quiet countryside atmosphere, and can make the very most of their visit by feeding our farm animals or enjoying a tasty treat in the Tractor Café.

 Keep your little skippers entertained this midterm break with a cruise down the canals of Kildare with Barge Trip!
 Beginning in Sallins, Barge Trip’s traditional canal barge boats sails through the Kildare countryside.